+2 02 337 789 71

 In the early evening, experience a different side to Egypt – grab your belongings before boarding the sleeper train to Aswan.

 Meals: Breakfast and dinner.

-> Upon arrival at Aswan, we will start our trip with a visit to the High Dam.
-Afterward, a short boat trip will take you and your private guide to the Temple of Philae which was the center of worship of the Goddess Isis and thus attracted pilgrims from all over the ancient world.
-The original island is now completely submerged by the waters of Lake Nasser.
-In a spectacular rescue operation, the great temples and monuments of Philae were relocated to the nearby Island of Agilkia, where they now are perched.
-After discovering and admiring the romantic Temple, your private vehicle will take you to your chosen cruise where we will get you checked in for your first of many nights on board.
+In Aswan, we visit the High Dam.
+Afterwards, we will take a short boat trip to the Temple of Philae that was the centre of worship of the Goddess Isis.
+Later, your private vehicle will take you to your chosen cruise where we will get you checked in for your first of many nights on board.

-> Overnight onboard cruise ship.
+Overnight onboard cruise ship.